Whether to Hire Movers or Do It Yourself

 2. You are moving a long distance

 Moving a long distance or cross country means you need to load everything in one trip.
 You don’t have the luxury of taking multiple carloads.
 In addition, there is a higher risk of damage to your items in transit.
 The professionals will properly pack and secure your items so they can travel safely down the highway.
 If you are moving 60 miles away or more, you should hire cross country movers.

 3. You have items that are difficult to move

 There are certain items that require complex disassembly/reassembly, extra protection, or are simply very heavy and difficult to move.
 Examples of items include large furniture, exercise equipment, pool tables, and pianos.

 Moving is no different.
 Professional movers will move your items in a fraction of the time that it would take you to do it yourself.
-They do it on a daily basis and have the proper equipment, experience, and muscle size to get it done quickly.
-Moving yourself is stressful, the last thing you need is a deadline to hit on top of the heavy lifting.
+They do it on a daily basis and have the proper equipment, experience, and muscle size to get it done quickly & safely.

 5. You are not in good physical condition